-Businesses with a UK turnover above £10 million or at least 20 employees can get help from HM Revenue and Customs during periods of growth.
+Businesses with a UK turnover above £10 million or at least 20 employees can get help from HMRC during periods of growth.

-- understand any new tax issues and reporting requirements
+- understand new tax issues and reporting requirements

 - get your tax right before you file your return